-The most sensitive and specific test available for confirmation of active infection for a broad range of Bartonella species.
+The most sensitive and specific form of Bartonella testing available for confirmation of active infection.

 - Patented BAPGM Enrichment Step.